voila-dashboards/voila/docs/source/index.rst

 Table of contents
 =================

-For more information  about Voila, see the sections below.
+For more information about Voilà, see the sections below.

 .. toctree::
    :maxdepth: 2